Project COUNTER

-Project COUNTER or simply COUNTER (Counting Online Usage of Networked Electronic Resource) is an international non-profit membership organization of libraries, publishers, and vendors.
+Project COUNTER, or simply COUNTER (Counting Online Usage of Networked Electronic Resources), is an international non-profit membership organization of libraries, publishers, and vendors.
 The organization continually develops a standard, the Code of Practice, designed to count the usage of library electronic resources: journals, databases, books, reference works, and multimedia databases.

 Purpose

 Formed in 2003, COUNTER's main function is to provide the Code of Practice.
 COUNTER maintains a list of compliant vendors of the Code of Practice.

 COUNTER sets and maintains the standard known as the Code of Practice.
 COUNTER has developed the standard to be used with the ANSI/NISO Z39.93-2014 protocol, called SUSHI, to retrieve usage data quickly.

 History

 In 2002, publishers and librarians approached usage statistics from very different perspectives.
 Some publishers, those who were the very first to support COUNTER, understood the potential benefits to their industry of providing usage statistics to an agreed standard; others saw it as an unnecessary extra cost.
 On the library side there was also a tension between those librarians who wanted a set of practical, implementable usage reports, while others wanted a whole range of very detailed usage data that publishers were unlikely to provide.
-There were arguments on both sides, but a consensus was reached, resulting in the launch in 2003 of Project COUNTER.
-Its mission, to develop standards for the recording and reporting of the usage of online publications.
+There were arguments on both sides, but a consensus was reached, resulting in the launch of Project COUNTER in 2003.
+Its mission is to develop standards for the recording and reporting of the usage of online publications.

 Release 1 of the COUNTER Code of Practice for Journals and Databases was published in 2003 and widely implemented by vendors, who proceeded to make the COUNTER Usage Reports available on their websites to their customers.
-As the number of COUNTER-compliant vendors expanded, the manual downloading of the COUNTER usage reports from a large and growing number of vendor websites became increasingly time-consuming, and ultimately a barrier to libraries making effective use of the COUNTER reports.
+As the number of COUNTER-compliant vendors expanded, the manual downloading of the COUNTER usage reports from a large and growing number of vendor websites became increasingly time-consuming and ultimately a barrier to libraries making effective use of the COUNTER reports.
 COUNTER, having defined the protocols for the recording and reporting of online journal and database usage, lacked a method for the routine delivery of large volumes of usage data.
-By the time Release 2 of the COUNTER Code of Practice was published in 2005 there were almost 100 COUNTER-compliant vendors, providing COUNTER reports for over 15,000 journals, as well as for databases and books.
-An automated way of downloading and consolidating the COUNTER reports was becoming essential, if librarians were to continue using the COUNTER reports.
-COUNTER discussed the problem with NISO and the result was the SUSHI protocol, developed by NISO, which enables libraries and library consortia to automate the retrieval of COUNTER usage reports.
+By the time Release 2 of the COUNTER Code of Practice was published in 2005, there were almost 100 COUNTER-compliant vendors, providing COUNTER reports for over 15,000 journals, as well as for databases and books.
+An automated way of downloading and consolidating the COUNTER reports was becoming essential if librarians were to continue using the reports.
+COUNTER discussed the problem with NISO, and the result was the SUSHI protocol, developed by NISO, which enables libraries and library consortia to automate the retrieval of COUNTER usage reports.